LedoKun/028-letter-generator/README.md

     Or use a tool like `live-server` for Visual Studio Code.

 4.  **Access the application:**
-    Open `index.html` in your web browser (e.g., `http://localhost:8000` if using Python's server on default port).
+    Open `public/index.html` in your web browser (e.g., `http://localhost:8000/public/` if using Python's server and you are in the root `028-letter-generator` directory).
-    * The Patient Referral Letter Generator can be accessed via the link on the main page or directly at `referral/index.html`

 ## Usage

 1. Navigate to the application in your web browser.
-2. Click on "Open Generator" for the "หนังสือส่งตัวผู้ป่วย" (Patient Referral Letter Generator).
+2. Select the desired document generator from the main page:
+    * Patient Referral Letter (`referral/index.html`)
+    * Certificate for Carrying Medications (`certificate-medication-letter/index.html`)
+    * Medical Certificate (`medical-certificate/index.html`)
-3. Fill in the required information in the form:
+3. Fill in the required and relevant optional information in the form.
-    * General Information (Date, Patient Name, DOB, National ID, Passport Number).
-    * Select and fill in details for relevant medical conditions.
-    * Provide information on ART medications and prophylaxis if applicable.
-    * Add details about the last medicine pickup and any attachments.
-    * Enter the referring doctor's information (this will be saved locally for future use).
+4. Doctor's information, once entered, will be saved locally in the browser for future use.
-4. Click the "ดูตัวอย่างและพิมพ์ / Preview & Print" button.
+5. Click the "ดูตัวอย่างและพิมพ์ / Preview & Print" button.
-5. A new browser tab or window will open with the formatted letter.
+6. A new browser tab or window will open with the formatted document.
 The print dialog should appear automatically.

 ## License